 Visiting Greece in Winter

-“I’m so glad you’re here during the winter,” cooed Maria, whose apartment we were renting in Chania, Crete for the month of February.
+“I’m so glad you’re here during the winter,” cooed Maria, whose apartment we were renting in Chania, Crete for February.
 “It’s too hot and sticky and crowded in summer.
-Winter is your chance to really see Chania.
+Winter is your chance to see Chania.
 You’ll get to experience a side of Greece that not many tourists get to be a part of.”

-This is a theme I heard repeated by everybody I spoke to during my six weeks in Greece.
-While some of the smaller Greek islands largely shut down for the winter season, others – especially Crete, which is the largest of all the Greek islands – are very much lived in and aren’t so utterly dependent on tourism that they cease to exist in winter.
+This is a theme I heard repeated by everybody I spoke to during the six weeks I spent in Greece.
+While some of the smaller Greek islands are largely shut down for the winter season, others – especially Crete, which is the largest of all the Greek islands – are very much lived in and aren’t so utterly dependent on tourism that they cease to exist in winter.
 Sure, it’s quiet (depending on where you go), but it’s far from desolate.

 That said, if you’re planning on visiting Greece in winter, do some research about the area you want to visit before you go.
 Even on the robust island of Crete, some stores and restaurants were shut, transportation schedules truncated, and hiking routes closed.
 I certainly don’t feel shortchanged visiting Crete in winter, but it was evident to me that it is a different place in other seasons.

 Winter in Greece – specifically Greece in February – is about as warm as it gets for Europe (depending on where you are in Greece), and I discovered it is entirely manageable as somebody who suffers profoundly in the cold.
 It can get cool, and snow can fall (depending on where you are, and whether it’s a freakish year for weather), but on the whole, you’ll do well visiting Greece in February.